-You’re not a horny teenager, and you don’t have a pornography addiction.
+You’re not a horny teenager, and you don’t have a porn addiction.
 You’re a professional and a functional family man (maybe in that order, maybe in reverse).
 You do, however, tiptoe into the seedier corners of the internet from time to time.
 You like porn, and you’re not alone.
-Hungry eyes took in 4.6 billion hours of porn in 2016 — some five thousand centuries of smut.
+40 million hungry, American eyes regularly look at porn, in fact.
 But how does this adult habit impact your mental health?
-Can it take a toll on your family?
-And how much porn is too much?
-Is pornography addiction even possible?
+How much porn is too much?
+Can you be addicted to porn?
+And can it take a toll on your family?
 The answers are harder to find than footage of the most acrobatic carnal acts.
 But, thanks to new research, they are finally coming into focus.

 It’s worth prefacing this discussion by clarifying that porn is neither new nor, from a scientific perspective, necessarily bad.
 Most studies have shown that men who view pornography only occasionally, and with the consent of a significant other, suffer no adverse outcomes.
 But once you’re sneaking around, or clicking through pornographic sites when you are supposed to be picking up your kids from soccer practice, psychological and relationship fallout inevitably follows.
 Men who watch porn compulsively tend to have lower self-esteem, researchers have found, as well as trouble connecting with loved ones.
 And women who discover their husbands watching porn behind their backs report feeling betrayed — as if cheated on.